Car Rental Windhoek

-EasyTerra Car Rental is an independent company, offering rental cars in Windhoek.
-Our system compares prices of well known car rental companies.
-This ensures that you as a customer can book a cheap rental car at any destination, including car rental in Windhoek.
+EasyTerra Car Rental Windhoek is an independent car rental comparison site.
+Our system compares prices from well-known car rental companies so as a customer you can always reserve your rental car through us at a competitive rate.

-If you are looking for a rental car in Namibia, but in a different city then Windhoek, please visit our Car Rental Namibia webpage, from where you can book your car rental in Namibia.
+If you are looking for a rental car in Namibia, but in a city other than Windhoek, please click through to the Car rental Namibia page, where you can choose in which city in Namibia you want to rent a car.

 Windhoek is the capital of Namibia, a country on the west coast of southern Africa.
 In colonial times it was the capital of German South-West Africa.
 After the First World War the area was governed by South-Africa.
 In 1990, it was declared independent and received the name Namibia.
 Since the country became independent, Windhoek has grown considerably.
 In the centre, tall buildings were built, next to the old German style buildings.